 For example ‘So, you mentioned sometimes you feel like people don’t understand you easily.
 Between now and our next meeting I’d like you to think about what situations this happens in and have a think about what could be causing the problem.
 For example, were you speaking very fast, is there a word that you might be pronouncing differently?’.

 By doing this you are engineering pronunciation awareness.
 A critical first step is giving the person time to become aware of the problem.

 The ideal scenario is for the staff member to come to the realisation that they want to improve their English pronunciation themselves.

 Step 3.
-Offer assistance.
+Offer Assistance

-At the next review what have they learned?
 If the person is having to repeat themselves often and people aren’t able able to understand them regularly they will have become much more aware of this occurring.

 Once clarity is identified as an issue, in most cases the person will be open to discuss potential solutions or they may have looked into some possibilities themselves.

 If your team member is ready, you could provide some training options as follows: